AparnaM1shra/STATS220/README.md

 ## What is this repo for?

 Hello, I am studying this paper this year with Anna Fergusson as my lecturer, check out her university profile [here](https://profiles.auckland.ac.nz/a-fergusson).
+This repo will be used for my projects.

 ## What do I hope to learn in this course?